Most people who are diagnosed with multiple sclerosis initially have the relapsing-remitting form (RRMS). Over time, this can change.

 Shortly after approving siponimod, the

-This medication is a pill that’s taken on a specific schedule.
-The pill is taken in two treatment cycles over a period of two years.
+This medication is also taken orally as a pill.
+It’s taken in two treatment cycles over a period of two years.
 Each cycle lasts for up to 20 days.

 In studies, cladribine reduced the number of relapses and slowed MS progression.

-Before starting this treatment, talk to your doctor about whether you’re at increased risk for cancer or you’ve had cancer in the past.
+Before starting this treatment, talk to your doctor about whether you’re at increased risk for cancer.

 Both women and men who are sexually active and fertile, and who could potentially conceive a baby with their partner, need to use contraceptives if they take cladribine.
-If a person becomes pregnant, they should stop taking it right away.
+If you become pregnant, you should stop taking it right away.

 Other risks related to this medication are: